BonAppResearch/judge-judy-agent/README.md

 - Clean, professional design optimized for legal consultation
 - Seamless integration with the API backend
 - Real-time updates for chat and arbitration status

+## Caveats

+- We wished to use RAG for agent knowledge, but it's not supported on Autonome unless we deploy a custom docker image.
+- Ideally employment contracts should be uploaded and stored by the agent, but we don't have a storage solution yet.
+- In the future, we wish to implement ZK Email to ensure the authenticity of the arbitration documents submitted by the users.
+- A more customized multisig contract tailor-made for the corresponding employment contract should be used in the future.

+## Outlook

+- This project can be extended to a protocol guild style pledge where employers promise to use the protocol for arbitration.
+- This protocol can be extended as a proof of employment protocol where employees can prove their employment on a decentralized version of Glassdoor.